Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 Yeah.

-Anyway, and the anti-racist protesters took the no masks part personally, because that seems to be the only way that they ever turn up, just in their masks.
+Anyway, and the anti-racist protesters took the no masks part personally because that seems to be the only way that they ever turn up just in their masks.

-but yeah and as you can see here on the right as well we have a number of different protests that are happening uh over the weekend now i checked out the wolverhampton one and that didn't actually seem to have really materialized into anything however for the other parts there There is a lot going on here.
+But yeah, and as you can see here on the right as well, we have a number of different protests that are happening over the weekend.

-And they, Epping Council wrote a letter to Evet Cooper saying, we support the Home Office's wider objective of reducing reliance on the hotels and are keen to work with you.
+Of course, the Epping protest continues and Epping Council wrote a letter to Yvette Cooper saying, we support the Home Office's wider objective of reducing reliance on the hotels and they're keen to work with you.

-It's vital that this location is reconsidered, considering the operational realities on the ground.
+It's vital that this location is reconsidered considering the operational realities on the ground.

 We urge that the Bell Hotel be made a priority for urgent decommissioning.

-The public trust, our community's cohesion, and the operational integrity of Essex Police depend on it.
+The public trust, our community's cohesion, and the operational integrity of Essex police depend on it.

 It's quite an admission.